This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Steroids may be given to prevent nausea.

 - Anesthesia will make you comfortable during the surgery.
-Caregivers work with you to decide which anesthesia is best for you.
+Healthcare providers work with you to decide which anesthesia is best for you.

 - Regional anesthesia (nerve block) is a shot of medicine that will make you lose feeling in the surgery area.